Aarhus University Seal

 • Demonstrate practical teaching skills within a variety of forms of teaching.

-• Collect data, analyse, and communicate information about their teaching practices and experiences to colleagues and other stakeholders in a teaching portfolio.
+• Collect data, analyse, and communicate information about their teaching practices and experiences to colleagues and other stakeholders in a teaching portfolio

 Content